Inedo/inedo-docs/Content/proget/api/sca/issues/list.md

 ```

 ## HTTP Response Specification

-A successful (`200`) response body will contain an array of [BuildIssue](/docs/proget/api/sca#buildissue-object) objects.
-For example, to listing all issues in release version `1.2.3` of a project `myProject`, the request would return this:
+An array of `BuildIssue` (see [BuildIssue.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/BuildIssue.cs)) objects will be returned on a successful `200` response.
+For example, listing all issues in release version `1.2.3` of a project `myProject`, the request would return this:

 ```json
 GET /api/sca/issues?project=myProject&version=1.2.3